Industrial America and the Progressive Era – 1876-1929

 1879 – Thomas Edison creates the first commercially viable light bulb.

-U.S. population exceeds 50 million.
+U.S. population exceeded 50 million.

 Red Cross Wagon